 2. Data Sabotage

-Data sabotage occurs when cyber criminals change or manipulate electronic information in order to compromise its integrity.
+Data sabotage occurs when cyber criminals change or manipulate electronic information in order to compromise their integrity.
 Decision-making by senior government officials, corporate executives, investors or others will be severely impaired if they cannot trust the information they are receiving.

 - Create a secure repository.
 Sensitive data should be stored in a manner that provides the owner complete control over who has access, and where they have to be to gain access.